Skip to content

 Texas’ age-verification law bypasses criminal enforcement by placing the burden of age verification on the websites and their owners.

-Because there’s technically no way for law enforcement to monitor Texans’ VPN use and arrest citizens for noncompliance, the law is enforced by requiring the websites to pay civil penalties when they fail to comply, and the companies are liable to parents who find their children accessing the sites.
+Because there is technically no way for law enforcement to monitor Texans’ VPN use and arrest citizens for noncompliance, the law places the burden of enforcement on the websites themselves.
+The site is required to pay civil penalties if it fails to comply with the regulations.
+This makes companies liable to parents who find their children accessing the sites.

 Fines are up to $10,000 per violation and could be raised to up to $250,000 per subsequent violation.